aranaescobedo/agw/troubleshoot.md

 # Troubleshoot Application Gateway

+## 403
+- Check that the configuration of the custom rules in the Application Gateway WAF policy (Web Application Firewall).

 ## 404
 - ```annotations.appgw.ingress.kubernetes.io/appgw-ssl-certificate:``` Check that you are pointing against a valid certification name (stored in your Azure Key Vault) in your ingress file.